 - Intangible Heritage: Oral traditions, performing arts, and rituals.

 - Kleos: Ancient Greek term that roughly translates into "renown" or "glory."
 It represents "what is heard" about someone.
-Heroes in the homeric epics actively sought a death that would grant them "everlasting kleos."
+Heroes, like Achilles, in the homeric epics actively sought a death that would grant them "everlasting kleos."

 - Lieux de mémoire: (Pierre Nora) "Sites of memory" where memory crystallizes (monuments, archives, etc).